AMUSED: An Annotation Framework of Multi-modal Social Media Data: Introduction

-Usually, researchers encounter several problems while conducting research using social media data, like data collection, data sampling, data annotation, quality of the data, and the bias in data \cite{grant2014enhancing}.
-Data annotation is the process of labelling the data available in various formats like text, video or images.
-Researchers annotate social media data for researches based on hate speech, misinformation, online mental health etc. For supervised machine learning, labelled data sets are required so that machine can quickly and clearly understand the input patterns.
+Social media data analytics research poses challenges in data collection, data sampling, data annotation, quality of the data, and bias in data \cite{grant2014enhancing}.
+Data annotation is the process of assigning a category to the data.
+Researchers annotate social media data for research on hate speech, misinformation, online mental health etc. For supervised machine learning, labelled data sets are required to understand the input patterns\cite{shahi2018analysis}.
 To build a supervised or semi-supervised model on social media data, researchers face two challenges- timely data collection and data annotation \cite{shu2017fake}.
-One time data collection is essential because some platforms either restrict data collection or often the post itself is deleted by social media platforms or by the user.
-For instance, Twitter allows data crawling of only the past seven days (from the date of data crawling) by using the standard APIs \cite{stieglitz2018social}.
-More-so, it is not possible to collect the deleted posts from social media platforms.
-Another problem stands with data annotation; it is conducted either in an in-house fashion (within lab or organisation) or by using a crowd-based tool(like Amazon Mechanical Turk(AMT)) \cite{aroyo2015truth}.
-Both approaches of data annotations require an equitable amount of effort to write the annotation guidelines along with expert annotators.
-In the end, we are not able to get quality annotated data which makes it challenging to a reliable statistical or artificial intelligence based analysis.
-There is also always a chance of wrongly labelled data leading to bias in data \cite{cook2010automatically}.
+Timely data collection is essential because some platforms either restrict data access or the post itself is deleted by social media platforms or by the user \cite{stieglitz2018social}.
+Another problem stands with data annotation; it is conducted either in an in-house fashion (within lab or organisation) or by using a crowdsourced tool (like Amazon Mechanical Turk (AMT)) \cite{aroyo2015truth}.
+Both approaches require a fair amount of effort to write the annotation guidelines along.
+There is also a chance of wrongly labelled data leading to bias~\cite{cook2010automatically}.

-Currently, professional news media or blogs also cover the posts from social media posts in their articles.
-The inclusion of social media posts in the news and blog articles creates an opportunity to gather labelled social media data.
-Journalists cover humongous topics of social issues such as misinformation, propaganda, rumours during elections, disasters, pandemics, and mob lynching, and other similar events.
-Journalists link social media posts in the content of the news articles or blogs to explain incidents \cite{carlson2016embedded}.